git-KeYw/SPFD/README.md

 [**Beyond Duality: A Hybrid Framework of Leveraging Shared and Private Features for RGB-Event Object Detection**](https://openaccess.thecvf.com/content/CVPR2026/html/Wang_Beyond_Duality_A_Hybrid_Framework_of_Leveraging_Shared_and_Private_CVPR_2026_paper.html)

-This repository provides the official implementation of our CVPR 2026 paper.
+This repository provides the official implementation of this paper.

 ---